The Best Time To Visit Antigua: The Complete Guide

 Dates TBA

-A staple for steelpan lovers, this festival features the best steelpan musicians and international acts.
-There is also a competition aspect.
+A staple for steelpan lovers, the Antigua Moods of Pan Festival features some of the best steelpan musicians and international acts.
+There is also a competition aspect which adds to the excitement of the occasion.

 Insider tip: Sandals Grande Antigua has been voted the “World's Most Romantic Resort” for multiple years in a row!